thenativeweb/wolkenkit/README.md

 *Please note that the local development mode processes all data in-memory only, so any data will be lost when the application is closed.*

-### Sending commands, receiving domain events and querying views
+### Sending commands, receiving domain events, and querying views

 To send commands or receive domain events, the current version offers an HTTP and a GraphQL interface.